amazon-science/multilingual-robust-contrastive-pretraining/CONTRIBUTING.md

 ## Licensing

 See the [LICENSE](LICENSE) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

+The data inside [paper_data][./paper_data] have licenses of their own, which overrides the project level license for that particular folder.
+More information about data licenses can found in [this README.md](./paper_data/README.md) file.